-Assistant, Associate, or Curate: When a call to the Diocese of Texas has been issued and accepted, a two-year License to Officiate will be issued.
-Upon completion of a year of employment, the Bishop will advise if he will accept Letters Dimissory.
-If not, an additional year of employment must be completed.
+Curate or other newly ordained clergy regardless of job title: When a call to the Diocese of Texas has been issued and accepted a two-year License to Officiate will be issued.
+Upon completion of a year of employment, clergy may request to have their file reviewed and the Bishop will advise if he will accept Letter Dimissory or if he will require an additional year of employment.
 This timing may be shortened for clergy coming from other parts of the Anglican Communion.
+Alternatively, newly ordained clergy who wish to have their letters accepted sooner can request that their canonical file, including psychological exam, be sent to the Diocese.